hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 4. Calibrate the architecture performance model using PMU data.
 5. Enumerate tile candidates in the scheduler and select by measured cost.
 6. Fuse logical concat into dual-source Conv when the contract matches.
-7. Add DFL softmax4 and class-sigmoid pattern matching.
+7. Add DFL softmax4 and class-sigmoid pattern matching only when those exact head patterns are present in the selected deployable YOLO artifact.
 8. Add a debug map from layer and tile IDs to command byte ranges.

 ### Tests